WILD YAK EXPEDITIONS' TREKKING PHILOSOPHY

 During Trekking: we stay in the lodges (small traditional mountain guesthouses) that are recommended by WILD YAK EXPEDITIONS as per defined itinerary destination.
 Please be aware that single rooms are not available.

-Many lodges serve a variety of cuisines such as continental, Indian, Tibetan and local cooking.
+Many lodges serve a variety of cuisines such as continental, Indian, Tibetan, and local cooking.
 Please note that the beverages are on each participant’s own charge, except coffee and the selection of teas that are served for breakfast and in the afternoons upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
-Lunch packages are also available some days.
+Lunch packages are also available for some days.

 OUR WILD YAK TEAM

 The success of Manaslu Trek depends on both the personal condition of each participant and the experience of our Team.
 WILD YAK EXPEDITIONS’ Team has been carefully selected according to their experience in the specific environment and personal aptitudes.
-Our Team is thus highly experienced, skilled, trained, courteous and helpful.
+Our Team is thus highly experienced, skilled, trained, courteous, and helpful.

 WILD YAK EXPEDITIONS’ is proud to support our local staff by providing them with a fair salary, encouraging them to take mountaineering workshops, wilderness first aid training, environmental preservation courses, garbage management, team leadership, and language refreshers on a regular basis.

 Our Trekking Guide and his role: WILD YAK EXPEDITIONS’ Trekking Guide is a professional government-trained guide with experience in guiding and trekking around the Himalaya, including first aid training and deep knowledge about the local flora, fauna and general environment preservation.
-Our Trekking Guide leads you all the way through the trekking and across the pass, while giving you interesting information about the mountains, culture, traditions and landscapes.
+Our Trekking Guide leads you all the way through the trekking and across the pass while giving you interesting information about the mountains, culture, traditions, and landscapes.
 He will help as an interpreter with the local populations.
 He is ensuring your safety and is checking your needs throughout the trail, monitoring symptoms of high altitude sickness.
 Our Trekking Guide plays a vital role in taking care of our member's needs, supervising the Group and porters, and assuring the safety requirements.
 He also makes sure that the rubbish is properly managed and the trail is kept clean throughout the whole trekking trip.
 WILD YAK EXPEDITIONS will be frequently informed about the Group during the entire trekking experience.

-Our Porters: WILD YAK EXPEDITIONS has it own reliable porters.
+Our Porters: WILD YAK EXPEDITIONS has it, own reliable porters.
 It is their responsibility to carry your luggage during the trekking with proper handling standards.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters’ rights and have high standards to make sure that they are treated well.
-We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses and insurances.
+We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses, and insurances.